EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Governance-and-compliance.md

 1. Open OneDrive as **LynneR@\<your tenant\>**.
 1. Create a Word document or open an existing file.
 1. Click the file name at the top.
+1. Navigate to Mark 8 Project Team site.
+1. In **Site Information**, you should be able to apply a privacy setting.
+1. Try to create a new SharePoint site.
+You should be required to choose a privacy setting.

     You should be able to apply a sensitivity label and a retention label.